m1n1maalist/csgo-plus/README.md

 ln -s $(which g++) g++
 ln -s $(which gcc) gcc
 ```
+> [!TIP]
+> Tip: Run `ln -s usr/include/linux/sysctl.h /usr/include/sys/sysctl.h`, to avoid errors.
+This will be fixed in the future.

 ### Building (Linux)
 1. Firstly, add this script under the name "p4" in /usr/local/bin: